 - Icelandic Grammar Step by Step.
 Exercise book A1-A2 by Stefan Drabek, which you can buy from the author’s website (products ship from Germany).
-Students do these exercises on their own as it has an answer key.
+Students do these exercises on their own as the book has an answer key.
 Students are expected to finish 75% of this book when they finish Icelandic III.
 Students who live in Iceland can buy the book at Bóksala stúdenta for their convenience.

 - Students pay for the course in advance, and payment formalizes the reservation of a seat.
 Students will receive an invoice in their email as proof of payment as soon as the course is confirmed (when five students have paid).
 Places are granted depending on who makes the reservation earlier (on a first-come, first-serve basis).
 For the course to start, five students must have formalized their registration.
 If there are fewer students than five, the teacher will ask the students if they would be satisfied with a smaller group and paying a supplement.

 - Once the seat is reserved, there are no tuition refunds due to the course’s fixed costs unless other students on the waiting list formalize their registration.
 If the course has already started, the tuition return will be proportional to the course’s unused part if another person substitutes the person leaving the course.